mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 From lunch through the afternoon I have what I call "interruption activities"
 where I bounce from one thing to another.
 These activities are reading and
-writing emails, phone calls or Google Hangouts, in-person meetings, code
+writing emails, phone calls, Google Hangouts, in-person meetings, code
-reviews and generally responding to requests that come in from teammates or
+reviews and generally responding to requests that come in from teammates and
-the external community.
+the external tech community.

 During this time I generally work out of my WeWork coworking space in
 `Shaw <http://en.wikipedia.org/wiki/Shaw,_Washington,_D.C.>`_.
 You can see